 Now you have the Okanagan Valley – without a doubt, one of the most beautiful places to visit in Canada!

 With some 200 wineries, the wine tasting is phenomenal.
+Take a road trip along the length of the valley to explore some of the different wineries.
 Vineyard restaurants specialize in farm-to-table dining, and several vineyards have adorable B&B lodgings too.

 We’ve spent many recent holidays in the Okanagan, mixing up wine tasting with bicycling, hiking and swimming.
 Intoxicating, to say the least!